tikal86/tikal86.github.io/_posts/2021-11-12-starting-with-elm.md

 to check it in electron

-To make life easier there are scripts for npm
+To make life easier there are scripts for npm in the package.json file

-To start the elm reactor and launch a webbrowser on http://localhost:8000
+To start the elm reactor and launch a webbrowser (firefox) on http://localhost:8000
 {% highlight javascript %}
 npm run elm
 {% endhighlight %}
-PS: This might not work on Windows
+PS: This might not work on Windows, because of the chaining of commands

 To build elm and start electron
 {% highlight javascript %}